mummybot/convert-videos-for-plex/README.md

 # Convert videos for Plex
-Converts all videos in nested folders to h264 and audio to aac using [HandBrakeCLI](https://handbrake.fr/docs/en/latest/cli/cli-options.html) with the Universal preset.
+Converts all videos in nested folders to h264 and audio to aac using [HandBrakeCLI](https://handbrake.fr/docs/en/latest/cli/cli-options.html) with the Normal preset.
 This saves [Plex](https://www.plex.tv/) from having to [transcode files which is CPU intensive](https://support.plex.tv/hc/en-us/articles/200250377-Transcoding-Media) and not possible on certain underpowered NaSs (I'm looking at you [Seagate PersonalCloud](https://forums.plex.tv/discussion/151449/seagate-personal-cloud-support-for-plex)).
 This script is only tested on Max OSX Sierra.

 Shameless plugs for search error messages:
 * Plex browser web player: "This server is not powerful enough to convert video."